oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 * ::${t}ModuleGetDebugInfo - allows a tool to query standard debug info for an application's module
 * ::${t}KernelGetProfileInfo - allows a tool query detailed information on aspects of a kernel
-* ::${x}ModuleGetNativeBinary - allows for a tool to retrieve the native binary of the application's module, instrument it, then create a new module using the intrumented version
+* ::${x}ModuleGetNativeBinary - allows for a tool to retrieve the native binary of the application's module, instrument it, then create a new module using the instrumented version
 * API-Tracing_ - same usage as Inter-Function Instrumentation above

 Compilation
 ~~~~~~~~~~~

-A module must be compiled with foreknowledge that instrumentation will
-be performed in for the compiler to generate the proper profiling
+A module must be compiled with foreknowledge that instrumentation will be performed in for the compiler to generate the proper profiling meta-data.
-meta-data.
 Therefore, when the instrumentation layer is enabled, a new
 ## --validate=off
-build flag is supported: "-${t}-profile-flags", where "" must be a
+build flag is supported: "-${t}-profile-flags \<value\>", where \<value\> must be a
 ## --validate=on
 combination of ::${t}_profile_flag_t, in hexidecimal.

-As an example, a tool could use API Tracing to inject this build flag on
-each ::${x}ModuleCreate call that the tool wishes to instrument.
-In
+As an example, a tool could use API Tracing to inject this build flag on each ::${x}ModuleCreate call that the tool wishes to instrument.
-another example, a tool could recompile a Module using the build flag
-and use API Tracing to replace the application's Module handle with it's
+In another example, a tool could recompile a Module using the build flag and use API Tracing to replace the application's Module handle with it's own.
-own.

 Instrumentation
 ~~~~~~~~~~~~~~~

 Once the module has been compiled with instrumentation enabled, a tool may use ::${t}ModuleGetDebugInfo and ::${t}KernelGetProfileInfo in order to decode the application's instructions and register usage for each function in the module.

 If a tool requires additional functions to be used, it may create other module(s) and use ::${x}ModuleGetFunctionPointer to call functions between the application and tool modules.
 A tool may use ::${x}ModuleGetFunctionPointer to retrieve the Host and device address of each function in the module.

 There are no APIs provided for the actual instrumentation.
 Instead this is left up to the tool itself to decode the application module's native binary and inject native instructions.
 This model prevents the instrumentation from being manipulated by the compiler.

 Execution
 ~~~~~~~~~

-If a tool requires changing the address of an application's function,
-then it should use API Tracing; for example, ::${x}ModuleGetFunctionPointer
+If a tool requires changing the address of an application's function, then it should use API Tracing.
-and all flavors of ::${x}CommandListAppendLaunchKernel.
+For example, ::${x}ModuleGetFunctionPointer and all flavors of ::${x}CommandListAppendLaunchKernel.

 Program Debug
 =============